Frequently Asked Questions

-First Year (PGY-2) Hopkins Hospital ED (in house) Second Year (PGY-3) Bayview (from home) Wilmer back-up (from home) Third Year (PGY-4) Bayview back-up (from home)
+First Year (PGY-2) Wilmer (in house) Second Year (PGY-3) Bayview (from home) Wilmer primary weeknight call for the first 3 months of the year.
+Wilmer back-up (from home) Third Year (PGY-4) Bayview primary call for the first 3 months of the year. (from home)

 - What is the size of the residency?

-There are currently 20 residents in the 2012-2013 year.
-Beginning with the entering class of 2013, we are decreasing to 5 residents per year (see #5 below).
+There are currently 16 residents in the 2014-2015 year.
+Beginning with the entering class of 2013, we decreased to 5 residents per year (see below).

-What major changes are planned for the program?
+What major changes are underway for the program?

 Following a careful review of the merger with Greater Baltimore Medical Center’s Department of Ophthalmology after more than ten years, it was decided not to renew the merger.
-In the current 1st year class, the Johns Hopkins-Wilmer program selected 5 residents who began ophthalmology training in July 2013.
+In the current second-year class, the Johns Hopkins-Wilmer program selected 5 residents who began ophthalmology training in July 2013.
 GBMC will merge its residency with the University of Maryland.
 There will be a gradual transition between the Johns Hopkins-Wilmer/GBMC residency and the Johns Hopkins residency over upcoming few years, so that beginning in July 2015 there will be a total of 15 residents (five in each year of training), which was the size of the Wilmer residency prior to 1998.
-We are currently exploring alternative away rotations.

 - Are USMLE Step 2 scores required?